Open source · Built for Android

 Workflows

 Tasker-class automation, but the AI writes the rules from natural language.
-19 trigger types (WiFi, Bluetooth, headphones, geofence, app launch, notification, screen, charging, time, more) and 14 conditions (battery, sunset, foreground app, day-of-week).
-Receivers register only when needed.
+20 trigger types (WiFi, Bluetooth, headphones, geofence, app launch, notification, screen, charging, time, more) and 14 conditions (battery, sunrise/sunset, foreground app, day-of-week).
+Receivers register only when needed, so battery drain stays minimal.

 Schedule anything

 "Every Monday at 8", "every two hours", "next Friday at 3pm".
 Jobs survive reboots and battery saver.
-Choose AI-at-runtime decisions, or pre-bake a fixed action that runs without using AI tokens.
+Choose AI-at-runtime decisions, or pre-bake a fixed action that runs without spending tokens.

 SSH from your pocket